uchicago-cs/cmsc23320/website/projects/project2_tips.rst

 Dealing with Zero Windows
 -------------------------

-Until you get to Project 2b, your code will have no way of dealing with a host that is advertising a window of zero bytes (a common way of dealing with this is by sending `probe segments <http://www.tcpipguide.com/free/t_TCPWindowManagementIssues-3.htm>`_).
+Until you get to Assignment 2, your code will have no way of dealing with a host that is advertising a window of zero bytes (a common way of dealing with this is by sending `probe segments <http://www.tcpipguide.com/free/t_TCPWindowManagementIssues-3.htm>`_).
 So, if a host does advertise a window with zero bytes, your TCP may get stuck.
 The tests are designed to avoid, as much as possible, this situation,